sidsid14/uhg_test/README.md

-# AuthenticationProject
+# EmailClient Project

 This project should do the following-

 1. Implement SignIn, SignUp
-2. On Successfull Login redirect to a Dashboard page.
+2. On Successfull Login redirect to a Inbox page.
 3. Error Handling.

 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.4.
 - The project is deployed on heroku server and is accessible here [Live Access](https://uhg-auth-app.herokuapp.com/)